 My two boys are 19 months apart so I’m sharing these tips for raising a toddler and a newborn baby.
 Ultimately, every family is different so just pick out what works for you.
 Be prepared to use a little trial and error to develop your routine to a great fit and you will be certain of ultimately having fun!

 1. Get enough rest: try to line up their naps at the same time

 Yes, it sounds very obvious, but the best thing you can do for yourself is when the toddler goes down for his or her usual afternoon nap, try to get baby napping too.
 If you can, hold off the toddler’s nap until just after baby has fed, then put them both down for naptime and go to sleep yourself.

-Don’t even think about doing laundry, checking email, or anything like that during their combined nap time.
+Don’t even think about doing laundry, checking social media, or anything like that during their combined nap time.
 Simply lie down and don't even look at your phone.
 This is the only way you will get enough rest, especially when baby is still not sleeping through the night.
 Of course, baby may not always decide to nap then, but odds are that their naps will overlap for at least a little time more days than not.